Calamari-OCR/calamari/README.md

 ```
 calamari-predict --checkpoint path_to_model_1.ckpt path_to_model_2.ckpt ... --files your_images.*.png
 ```
 The voting algorithm can be changed by the `--voter` flag.
-Possible values are: `confidence_voter_default_ctc (default), confidence_voter_fuzzy_ctc, sequence_voter`.
+Possible values are: `confidence_voter_default_ctc (default), sequence_voter`.
 Note that both confidence voters depend on the loss function used for training a model, while the sequence voter can be used for all models but might yield slightly worse results.

 ### Training of a model
 In calamari you can both train a single model using a given data set or train a fold of several (default 5) models to generate different voters for a voted prediction.